Friday, May 24, 2013 Detailed Auto Topics

 temporarily crossing front tires will reveal conicity or radial tire pull

 Tire conicity should not be confused with a separated, worn or damaged tire.
-Although each of these problems can also cause a vehicle to pull, they are each seperate issues.
-Conicity or radial pull exist from the time the tire is installed, because it is built into the tire when it was manufactured.
+Though each of these problems can also cause a vehicle to pull, they are each separate issues.
+Tire conicity or radial pull exists from the time we install the tire, because they build it into the tire when they manufactured it.

 Tire conicity caused by improper tire construction

-When a cone rolls, it rolls in a circle toward the point of the cone.
+When we roll a cone on a flat surface, it rolls in a circle toward the point of the cone.
 The same thing happens with a tire.
 This is why the vehicle pulls when the defective tire is placed on the front.
-The effect of the tire on the rear is much less, but can also cause a pull if bad enough.
-The above illustrations are greatly exaggerated for clarity.
-In reality this cannot be seen with the eye.
+When we place the tire on the rear, the effect is much less, but can also cause a pull if bad enough.
+We exaggerate the above illustrations for clarity.
+In reality we cannot see conicity with the eye.

-Prompt action is required in bringing this condition to the attention of the tire company.
-Conicity is covered under the manufacturer's warranty, but quick action is best.
-If the tires are allowed to wear significantly, the wear may be [falsely] blamed for the pull and warranty may be much more difficult.
+Drivers require prompt action in reporting this condition to the tire company.
+Tire makers cover conicity under the manufacturer's warranty, but quick notification is best.
+If we allow the tires to wear significantly, the wear may be [falsely] blamed for the pull and warranty may be much more difficult.
+Replacing the tire solves the problem.

-Tire conicity or radial pull is usually slightly different from a pull that results from improper wheel alignment.
-A caster or camber related pull is normally constant, regardless of vehicle speed.
-This is because the amount of misalignment does not change as the vehicle increases speed.
+Tire conicity or radial pull is usually different from a pull we feel with improper wheel alignment.
+A caster or camber related pull is normally constant, whatever the vehicle speed.
+This is because the misalignment does not change as the vehicle increases speed.
 When radial pull or tire conicity is the problem, the degree of the pull may increase with vehicle speed.
 It may be hardly noticeable at low speed and quite severe at 60 MPH or more.

 low air pressure makes a car lean and can change vehicle camber

-A low tire will also cause the vehicle to lean.
-Since wheel alignment is based on level, a leaning vehicle will be out of proper alignment.
-A low tire can affect camber and cause a pull as well as tire wear.
+Low air pressure in one tire also causes the vehicle to lean.
+Wheel alignment is based on level so a leaning vehicle will be out of proper alignment.
+A low tire also affects camber on the opposite wheel.
+Incorrect camber causes a pull and tire wear.

-Conicity is a well known defect in a new tire and not a problem the driver has caused.
-Tire manufacturers should have no problem replacing such tires as long as they are promptly and properly diagnosed.
+Tire conicity is a well-known defect in a new tire.
+Variation in the manufacturing process causes it and not the driver or the tire store.
+Tire manufacturers should have no problem replacing such tires if they are promptly and properly diagnosed.

 Please click the link above to leave your comments